Geodesics in a Graph of Perfect Matchings: Abstract

 \section{Abstract}

-This paper studies geodesics in the graph $\Pm$, which has all perfect matchings in $K_{2m}$ as vertices with two perfect matchings connected by an edge if their symmetric difference is a cycle of length four.

-The diameter of $\Pm$, as well as the eccentricity of each vertex, are shown to be $m-1$.
-The number of geodesics between any two antipodes is shown to be $m^{m-2}$ and an explicit formula for the number of geodesics between any two matchings in $\Pm$ is given.
+Let $\mathscr{P}_{m}$ be the graph on the set of perfect matchings in the complete graph $K_{2m}$, where two perfect matchings are connected by an edge if their symmetric difference is a cycle of length four.
+This paper studies geodesics in $\mathscr{P}_{m}$.
+The diameter of $\mathscr{P}_{m}$, as well as the eccentricity of each vertex, are shown to be $m-1$.
+Two proof are given to show that the number of geodesics between any two antipodes is $m^{m-2}$.
+The first is a direct proof via a recursive formula, and the second is via reduction to the number of minimal factorizations of a given $m$-cycle in the symmetric group $S_m$.
+An explicit formula for the number of geodesics between any two matchings in $\mathscr{P}_{m}$ is also given.

-The paper concludes by showing that the subgraph of non-crossing perfect matchings has exactly one pair of antipodes having the maximal number ($m^{m-2}$) of geodesics.
+Let $\mathscr{M}_m$ be the graph on the set of non-crossing perfect matchings of $2m$ labeled points on a circle with the same adjacency condition as in $\mathscr{P}_m$. $\mathscr{M}_m$ is an induced subgraph of $\mathscr{P}_m$, and it is shown that $\mathscr{M}_m$ has exactly one pair of antipodes having the maximal number ($m^{m-2}$) of geodesics between them.